 Wraparound care is available through a third-party provider model, with a breakfast club and after-school club offer.
 Published information describes morning provision from 7.30am to 8.45am, and two after-school sessions running to 4.30pm and 5.30pm.
 Families should confirm availability and booking arrangements directly, as wraparound models can change depending on demand.

-For travel planning, Hartshorne is a village setting in the Swadlincote area, so most families will be thinking in terms of local roads and short, practical journeys rather than rail commuting.
+For travel planning, Hartshorne is a village setting in the Swadlincote area, so most families will be thinking for local roads and short, practical journeys rather than rail commuting.
 For those balancing multiple drop-offs, the small-school community model works best when travel time is manageable day after day.

 Competition for Reception places.
 With 61 applications for 16 offers in the most recently published admissions figures, demand materially exceeds supply.
 Families should apply on time and keep contingency options live.